 Partner.
 What is it?

 Partners are the organisations that work to deliver projects financed by programmes.
 Partners are also known as beneficiaries.
-There can be many types of partners in a project, such as lead partners, regular project partners, associate partners, and observers.
-Keep.eu’s database only contains two types of parters: Project lead partners (called lead partners) and regular project partners (project partners).
+There can be many types of partners in a project, such as lead partners, regular project partners, associate partners, and observers, among other possibilities.
+Keep.eu’s database contains mainly two types of parters: Project lead partners (called lead partners) and regular project partners (project partners).

 Name and country define a partner in keep.eu